Accredited Medical Coding Certification Online Programs

 - Expected Time to Completion: 12 months

-Northland Community and Technical College offers an online associate in applied science (AAS) in medical coding degree.
-This medical coding specialist program trains students in procedures related to billing for medical services, including medical insurance claim processing, diagnosis and procedure coding, and patient account management.
+Northland Community and Technical College offers an online associate in applied science (AAS) in medical coding.
+This medical coding specialist program trains students in procedures related to billing for medical services, including medical insurance claim processing, diagnosis, and procedure coding, and patient account management.
 The program faculty includes dedicated and experienced professionals.

-Consisting of 60 credit-hours, the program’s curriculum explores topics such as medical billing/insurance, CPT/HCPCS coding, ICD coding, medical coding ethics, inpatient billing, medical terminology and pathophysiology.
+Consisting of 60 credit hours, the program’s curriculum explores medical billing/insurance, CPT/HCPCS coding, ICD coding, medical coding ethics, inpatient billing, medical terminology, and pathophysiology.

-The program teaches students how to use medical terminology in all healthcare applications, utilize appropriate technologies for healthcare applications, accurately interpret healthcare records, manage and prepare records according to healthcare standards, and perform procedure coding and diagnosis accurately.
+The program teaches students how to use medical terminology in all healthcare applications, utilize appropriate technologies for healthcare applications, accurately interpret healthcare records, manage and prepare records according to healthcare standards, and accurately perform procedure coding and diagnosis.

-Upon successful completion of the program, graduates can work in healthcare settings such as clinics, hospitals, long-term care facilities, home health agencies, and dental offices, as well as in public health organizations, insurance companies, and government agencies.
+Upon completing the program, graduates can work in healthcare settings such as clinics, hospitals, long-term care facilities, home health agencies, dental offices, public health organizations, insurance companies, and government agencies.
 Graduates of this program may be eligible to take one of the national coding certification exams.

 Admission requirements for the program include completing and submitting an online application, an official high school transcript or GED, official transcripts from all schools, and an immunization form.